 Along with a number of other bloggers, I was invited to Puglia for the 61st annual Carnevale di Manfredonia, for a weekend of celebrations, Italian food, elaborate costumes and colourful characters.
 It was my first ever Carnival and now I know why so many people look forward to it!
-I may not have made it to the one in Rio yet (it’s on my bucket list) but this was certainly a good first experience.
+I may not have made it to the one in Rio yet but this was certainly a good first experience.

 As I chatted with the other bloggers on the Manfredonia trip (who were Italian and Dutch) on the bus ride from Bari airport, I excitedly declared it was my first ever Carnival.